darshangujraticodes/React-Native-Practice/React-Native-Course-Notes.md

 When you want to embed code specificaly for particular platform we use this platform hooks to write that specific code Code sample : `marginTop: Platform.OS === "android" ?
 25 : 0`

+### List style

+Always use Flatlist becoz it is lazy loaded and save memory and boost performance becoz it